OpenBankingUK/read-write-api-docs-pub/resources and data models/pisp/international-payment-consents.md

 #### OBInternational2

-This section describes the OBInternational2 class which is reused as the Initiation object in the international-payment-consent and international-payment resources.
+This section describes the OBInternational2 class which is reused as the Initiation object in the international-payment-consent resource.

 ##### UML Diagram